 The most obvious ding against sportsbook apps is that they negate the social aspect of sports betting.
 Even if a bettor visits a retail book alone, there is a natural camaraderie between bettors who have taken the same bet on a game.

 Retail sportsbooks are designed to be the most comfortable areas in the entire casino, too.
-It’s possible to relax and have some food and drink with friends in most land-based sportsbooks, and there are always plenty of televisions to watch.
+It’s possible to relax and have some food and drinks with friends in most land-based sportsbooks, and there are always plenty of televisions to watch multiple matchups.

-Sportsbook apps don’t offer anything like that.
+Sportsbook apps don’t offer anything similar.
 Although you may be sitting comfortably at home, there’s probably nobody there to root for your chosen bets along with you.

 In most cases, this isn’t a problem.
-Sportsbooks are heavily regulated and monitored, and it’s unlikely that any kind of monkey business might occur.
+Sportsbooks are heavily regulated and monitored, and it’s unlikely that any kind of funny business might occur.

 Nevertheless, an online sportsbook transaction is far more nebulously stressful than a bet in a retail sportsbook.
-In retail books, you bark out your bet to the tired staff member, hand over your cash and that’s it.
+In retail books, you make your bet to the staff member, hand over your cash and that’s it.

 So there might be some who feel an understandable amount of reservation about online betting versus the simplicity of retail.